 - There are withdrawal symptoms upon cessation, such as anxiety, aggression, or craving

 With the increased knowledge of these conditions being linked to suicidal tendencies, the WHO believes that being proactive to the risks of excess gaming is critical.
-For example, the non-profit group, Online Gamers Anonymous (OLGA) was founded by Liz Woolley after her son committed suicide as a direct result of being addicted to an online game.

 With gaming disorder only just being recognized, only time will tell how many gamers already meet its criteria.
 However, there’s already a digital wellness movement working on creating apps and tools that allow users to monitor and reduce their screen time.